hashicorp/vault-benchmark/README.md

 ## PKI

 This benchmark tests the performance of PKI issue operations.

+Configuration Options
+- `pct_pki_issue`: percent of requests that are pki issues
-A value can be specified for the `-pki_setup_delay` option to allow the PKI backend to be setup before the test starts.
-An additional configuration option, `-pki_config_json` can be used to specify a JSON file containing the PKI configuration to use.
+- `-pki_setup_delay`: option to allow the PKI backend to be setup before the test starts.
+An additional configuration option,
+- `-pki_config_json`: can be used to specify a JSON file containing the PKI configuration to use.
 If this is not specified, a default configuration will be used.

 ```